awsugkochi/awsugkochi/src/pages/blog/2019-01-05-aws-hackathon-for-good-kochi.md

 ![winners](/img/awsugkochi_hackathon-19-winners.jpg)

-Congratulations to all winners and a :thumbsup: to all participants  !!
+Congratulations to all winners and a thumbsup to all participants  !!

 ### Quiz Competition